PamPayne/austria/austria-explanations-en.md

 In other words, the scope of application of the lex generalis remains largely untouched.

 This means that any other violations of the GSpG and violations of other relevant legal provisions must be taken into
 account unchanged when assessing whether an applicant for a concession has complied with the

+8 of 26
 requirements of regulatory reliability within the meaning of § 14.2 no. 4 GSpG.
 Just not violations of § 52
 para.
 2 no. 1 GSpG in the form of organising online gambling for participation from Germany.

-Any facts that occur after the concession has been granted are not **"in the past"** within the meaning of this
+Any facts that occur after the concession has been granted are not "in the past" within the meaning of this
 provision.
 In addition, the licence applicant and his group are only held liable until the licence is granted.
 After this date, the fact that the applicant for the concession or his group of companies are either not honest
 for tax purposes or do not immediately comply with final civil judgments would have to be assessed
 according to general principles (already de lege lata) in the light of § 14.2 no. 4 GSpG in conjunction with
 § 14.7.

-### Re para.
+#### Re para.
 3:

 As already mentioned, attempts are to be observed, especially by foreign gambling operators, to evade the
 fulfilment of final civil judgments, which is partly due to the fact that they retreat behind obstacles to